 Step 2: Objectives and Goals

 Bear in mind that you must first determine the report’s purpose.
-You must understand why you are creating an analysis report in the first place to create a list of goals and objectives to accomplish.
+You must understand why you are creating an analysis report in the first place to create a list of smart goals and objectives to accomplish.
 Your goals and objectives should be completed within a specified time frame.
-As such, ensure that you include a timeline alongside the details of your plans in the report.
+As such, ensure that you include a timeline chart alongside the details of your plans in the report.

 Step 3: Recognize Your Audience

 It would help if you first chose your intended audience.
 This will make it easy for you to judge and determine the type of report you should write for them.
 Your report should be organized so that your viewers can easily read what they need to read.
 Understand your audience to determine what you can create for them.
 Keep them in mind and think like them to gain a deeper understanding of their needs and desires.